Der Preis ist, was man bezahlt.

 Valuation

-In the next step, we determine the “actual” value of the company and compare it with the current price (= share price).
+In the next step, we determine the intrinsic value of the company and compare this with the current price (= share price).

-If the price is below the actual value, we exploit the difference for an investment, as we assume that the share price will adjust to the actual value in the long term.
-True to the motto “The price is what you pay.
-The value is what you get.
+If the price is below the intrinsic value, we utilize the difference for an investment, as we assume that the share price will adjust to the actual value in the long term.
+True to the motto “the price is what you pay, the value is what you get.”

 Step 3